supreme-gg-gg/instagram-cli/instagram-ts/readme.md

 # Instagram CLI

 Welcome to the TypeScript client of the Instagram CLI project.
-The Typescript client is a successor to the original Python client, built with a modern React-based UI using Ink, with features like image rendering in terminal, checking feed, and using MQTT protocol for messaging to significantly reduce latency and account flags.
+The Typescript client is a successor to the original Python client, built with a modern React-based UI using [Ink](https://github.com/vadimdemedes/ink), with features like image rendering in terminal, checking feed, and using Instagram's native [MQTT protocol](https://mqtt.org/) for messaging to significantly reduce latency and account flags.

 Full documentation with demo video is [on our GitHub](https://github.com/supreme-gg-gg/instagram-cli).